Creating Brand Engagement

 A quick checklist of tips to avoid problems that you may encounter with your QR codes:

 - The size of the QR code is crucial.
 If the actual code is too small (like the size of a quarter), most low-resolution cameras won’t be able to read it, making nearly all your printed QRs completely inert.
-For big, billboard QRs, most phones use digital zoom that lowers resolution, again making the code unreadable.
+For big, billboard QRs, most phones use a digital zoom that lowers resolution, again making the code unreadable.

 - The longer the link, the harder it is to scan it.
 Link-shortening services such as bit.ly can help you make your QR scanned easily on the first try.